kSinghParth/MFupdate_telegrambot/Readme.md

-A simple telegram bot which sends a message about the value of two stocks HDFC Small Caps and Reliance TOP 200 in real time.
-Uses selenium for web scrapping.
+A simple telegram bot which sends a message about the value of two stocks HDFC Small Caps and Reliance TOP 200 in real time using selenium for web scrapping.
+It then sends the values along with other stats(number of shares bought, profit, etc) as a message on telegram using the telegram api.